biblequiz/BibleQuiz.com/_pages/history/2024/nationals/index.md

 <a href="https://brushfire.com/agusa/NBQ/575453/" class="button is-primary">Register for Nationals</a>

+### Discord

+Communication at the event will be done through a free app called Discord.

+Discord is the platform where you will find the latest announcements and news throughout the week.
+Plus, it is also a great place to connect with the community by finding rides to/from the airport, setting up a time for fellowship in the lobbies, scheduling your team photos, and much more.

+Complete instructions on how to get setup and running with Discord is [available here]({% link _pages/discord.md %}).

+<a href="https://discord.gg/NcZecvWa3E" class="button is-primary">Join the Bible Quiz Discord Server</a>

 ### Scholarships

 Over $30,000 in scholarships will be awarded to quizzers at Nationals Finals.
 Hit the link below to view available scholarships.
 Deadline to apply is June 14, 2024.